How to configure a CI/CD Deployment service#

 install the Divio CLI

-divio project deploycommand, using your project’s website id
+divio app deploycommand, using your application’s website id

 To log in, Travis needs to provide your Divio authentication token.